nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 * `find assignment2`
   `delete 1`
   Deletes the 1<sup>st</sup> task in the results of the `find` command.

+#### Clearing the Database : `clear`

+Clear tasks/events by specific instruction from GetShitDone.
+Requires confirmation from the user to prevent unintentional deletes.
+Format: `clear [event/task] [date]`

+> Clear the task or events at the specified `date`.

+Examples:

+* `clear task`
+  Clear all  tasks in GetShitDone.

+* `clear event to yesterday`
+  Clear all events up to yesterday [inclusive].

 #### Removing a tag : `untag`